Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 These tips should help you avoid common problems when writing Cucumber tests.
 If you are still having trouble, many resources are available online to help you troubleshoot your issues.

-How Cucumber integrates with HeadSpin Platform
+How Cucumber Integrates with HeadSpin

 HeadSpin provides a platform for running Cucumber tests.
 This platform can run your Cucumber tests on real devices or in the cloud.